 In Atlanta for a short stay or visiting for a holiday and looking for places to eat?
-Consider this 24-hour food tour as merely an introduction to the South’s gateway city, and get to know ATL in the best way possible — through its food.
+Consider this 24-hour food tour as merely an introduction to the South’s gateway city, and get to know ATL in the best way possible — through food.
 Don’t worry, there are still plenty of other restaurants to explore during that next visit to Atlanta.

 It’s best to take MARTA (rail or bus) whenever possible or to travel by Lyft or Uber.